MicrosoftDocs/biztalk-docs/biztalk/core/could-not-get-the-database-or-the-server-names.md

 ---
 description: "Learn more about: Could not get the database or the server names"
-title: "Could not get the database or the server names | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Could not get the database or the server names" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 0590f43b-0aec-491f-bca5-c50ab12552a5
-caps.latest.revision: 14
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Could not get the database or the server names
 ## Details